 I received this email from a policyholder today concerning the so-called Open Enrollment period every fall.
 It is a reminder that there is so much misinformation and confusion being pushed through TV commercials and other advertising venues.

 The Annual Election Period (AEP) runs from October 15 through December 7 of each year.
 This is NOT Open Enrollment.
 The use of that term is very confusing to Seniors and others on Medicare, especially to those on original Medicare with a Medicare Supplement.
-The AEP is a time that people who have a Medicare Advantage plan or a Part D prescription drug plan can change plans.
+The AEP is a time when people who have a Medicare Advantage plan or a Part D prescription drug plan can change plans.
 Since those plans change from year to year, it is good to reassess them.
 The coverage under a lettered Medicare Supplement Plan, such as Plan G or Plan N, never changes.

 Open Enrollment actually is the period time when you first enroll in Medicare and choose a Medicare supplement policy with no underwriting or pre-qualification.
 Here is an excerpt from our article about the various enrollment periods and how they work: